jasperanders/ContentMachine/content/resources/03 🦊 GitLab/02 GitLab Container Registry Integration.md

 kubectl create secret docker-registry regcred --docker-server=registry.gitlab.com --docker-username=*** --docker-password=***
 ```

-Don't forget to add the docker secret to the manifest[^1] YAML where you want to
+Don't forget to add the docker secret to the manifest YAML where you want to
 use an image from the specified registry.
+Add:

 ```YAML
 [...]